The Biozentrum (Center for Molecular Life Sciences) and Pharmazentrum (Department of Pharmaceutical Sciences)

 The construction of the building for molecular biologists heightened the aspirations of related disciplines for improved spatial resources.
 Consequently, a plan was developed in 1980 to construct a new building near the center, aimed at consolidating institutes that had previously been scattered across various locations.
 The focus first fell on pharmacy, zoology, and mathematics, with botany and geography included later.

 In each of these fields, the pressing need for space demanded innovative solutions, with some disciplines facing additional unique challenges.
 Apart from the space requirements of the individual disciplines, the consolidation of various institutes into a single location was driven by two key factors: first, the efficiency gains from sharing libraries, equipment, lecture halls, and central services; and second, the enhancement of interdisciplinary cooperation that is especially crucial among related fields.
 The construction of the Biozentrum building, the Rosshof Center, and the then-planned Center for Natural Sciences (now the Pharmazentrum, or Department of Pharmaceutical Sciences), marked a partial reversal of the fragmentation that had resulted in the previous century from increasing specialization in academia, leading to the creation of new departments and physical separations.
-This trend towards reunification aimed to bring the dispersed teaching and research entities under one roof, as it were, thereby easing and promoting intellectually necessary and often materially beneficial collaboration among different disciplines.
+This trend toward reunification aimed to bring the dispersed teaching and research entities under one roof, as it were, thereby easing and promoting intellectually necessary and often materially beneficial collaboration among different disciplines.

-Though the decision did not come immediately, by the twenty-first century the days of the center from 1971 were clearly limited, with a new center finally being opened in 2021 at Spitalstrasse no. 41 The demolition of the long-unused and vacant Schällemätteli prison commenced swiftly at the end of 2009, to avoid disturbing the nearby children’s hospital scheduled to open in 2010.
+Though the decision did not come immediately, by the twenty-first century the days of the center from 1971 were clearly limited, with a new center finally being opened in 2021 at Spitalstrasse 41 The demolition of the long-unused and vacant Schällemätteli prison commenced swiftly at the end of 2009, to avoid disturbing the nearby children’s hospital scheduled to open in 2010.

 The Pharmazentrum (Department of Pharmaceutical Sciences)